About the Cooking Matters Promoter Program

 - Professional development and skill-building

-*18 Reasons cannot offer a salary to our Promoters, but we do offer a stipend at the end of every Cooking Matters series.
+*18 Reasons cannot offer a salary to our Promoters, but we do offer a stipend at the end of every Cooking Matters series or Cooking Matters at the Store tour.